 Keep WordPress And Your Themes (if any) Up To Date

 It sounds so simple and obvious but you would be surprised how many hacks happen because the site manager does not update WordPress and the site’s framework.
 The process of updating is very simple.
 First you will want to back up your site.
-Then inside the WordPress dashboard click on the Updates Available banner click it then update your site.
+Then inside the WordPress dashboard click on the Updates Available banner and update your site.
 Having a website that is not updated opens the door to many hackers.

 Choose Plugins Wisely And Keep Them Up To Date

 Along the same lines as keeping WordPress up to date, you definitely want to keep your plugins up to date.
 Plugins are written in open source format and not all plugin authors are the best at keeping their products secure.

 When installing a WordPress plugin check the compatibility of the plugin with the latest WordPress version that you have.
 Does it say it is compatible with your version of WordPress?
 Or is it Untested with your version of WordPress?
 If it is untested it may be vulnerable.

 Another thing to check when deciding whether or not to download a plugin is how many downloads does it have.
 10?
 It might not be as secure as 1,310 downloads.
 If a lot of people have downloaded it is more likely to be trustworthy.

 One plugin we do suggest you download is Sucuri.
 Sucuri is one of the most trusted WordPress Website Security Companies and their pugin is an extension of the amazing services they offer.